hugo-fixit/docs/content/en/documentation/content-management/shortcodes/extended/timeline/index.md

 ---
-title: Code Fences Extended - Timeline
+title: Extended Shortcode - Timeline
-linkTitle: Timeline support
+linkTitle: Timeline Shortcode
-date: 2024-07-20T19:25:31+08:00
+date: 2024-07-21T10:44:31+08:00
 type: posts
-description: This document will show you how to create a Timeline in FixIt using the code fences extended syntax.
+description: This document will show you how to create a Timeline in FixIt using Shortcode.
 categories:
   - Documentation
-collections:
-  - Content Management
 tags:
   - Timeline
   - Diagram
-  - Markdown
+  - Shortcodes
   - Content
-resources:
-  - name: featured-image
-    src: featured-image.webp
+featuredImage: /documentation/content-management/timeline-support/featured-image.webp
 ---

 <!--more-->